Gluten Free Bread – Home Made #6

 by Allergy Guy

 Gluten free bread in a bread maker – its tasty, convenient, and eventually cheaper than buying gluten free bread.
-It really helps reduce the cost of your gluten-free diet.
+It really helps reduce the cost of your gluten free diet.

 My home made bread has been very successful so far.
 The bread is tasty and has a good to great consistency.